This iD Tech alumna challenged stereotypes about women in tech with a public service announcement

 “Through my experience with This is Laura, I’ve realized that passion for coding intersects with other fields,” Molly says.
 “I can take what I see in the computer science realm, and express that understanding to people distant from tech.
 I continue to bridge the gap between tech and non-tech worlds.”

 With an impressive background as a scholar and researcher at University powerhouses like UCLA and Harvard, Molly is now a Research Assistant at Berkman Center for Internet & Society at Harvard University, where she investigates the role of cyberspace in society and law through the Digital Problem Solving Initiative.
-But a love of coding is what her complex-sounding job is really about, a love that found its beginning at iD Tech Camps.

 Inspired by Molly's Story?